couchbase/query/README.md

      $ cd query
      $ ./build.sh

+By default, this builds the community edition of query.
+If you want the enterprise version (which includes schema inferencing), use:

+     $ ./build.sh -tags "enterprise"

 All the builds exist in their respective directories.
 You can find the cbq and cbq-engine binaries in the shell and server directories.